-Brookfield Asset Management, generating money comes naturally.
+Brookfield Asset Management sees the money flowing in from real estate.
 The company has approximately $200 billion in assets under management, including commercial properties, power generation interests, and infrastructure holdings.
 It owns commercial, retail, residential, and development properties in the Americas, Europe, Asia Pacific, and the Middle East.
-Through its 50% stake in Brookfield Office Properties, it is one of the largest commercial landlords in Lower Manhattan.
-Brookfield also owns some 200 power-generating facilities, including hydroelectric and wind plants, through its 68% stake in Brookfield Renewable Energy.
+Through its Brookfield Office Properties subsidiary, it is one of the largest commercial landlords in Lower Manhattan.
+Brookfield also owns some 200 power-generating facilities, including hydroelectric and wind plants, through its 63% stake in Brookfield Renewable Energy.
 Other assets include a minority stake in mall owner General Growth Properties(GGP).

-In 2013 the company closed on its Brookfield Infrastructure Fund II, with commitments of $7 billion (easily exceeding its original target of $5 billion).
+Brookfield regularly performs fund offerings to raise capital for future investments.
+In 2013, the company closed on its Brookfield Infrastructure Fund II, with commitments of $7 billion (easily exceeding its original target of $5 billion).
 Also that year, Brookfield closed on its Timberlands Fund V, with commitments of $1 billion.
 That fund will invest in timberlands around the world, with an emphasis on the US, Brazil, and Australia.

 Mergers and Acquisitions

-Brookfield kept itself busy in 2013 with a string of widely varied acquisitions.
+The company kept itself busy in 2013 with a string of widely varied acquisitions.
 Major purchases that year included a minority stake in warehouse/distribution parks developer EZW Gazeley (with extensive holdings in Europe); an increase of its positions in mall owners General Growth Properties and Rouse Properties; all of Los Angeles commercial property owner MPG Office Trust (for $443 million); and all of business park developer Industrial Developments International ($595 million).
 It bought a portfolio of 19 apartment communities in North Carolina, South Carolina, and Virginia from Babcock & Brown Residential, further boosting its multifamily portfolio.

 The company also launched refrigeration unit Brookfield Cold Storage in 2013 after acquiring the Canadian logistics operations of Millard Refrigerated Services.
 The deal included more than 16 million cu. ft. of storage space in two facilities located in Toronto and Calgary.